Skip to main content

 26 slopes, 2 Terrain Parks, 1 Half Pipe 5 nights a week from Wednesday-Sunday and including holidays from 9am-9pm.
 MSLM will continue to offer only day operation Monday – Tuesday from 9am-4:30pm.

-Another $500,000 dollars went towards the installation of 44 new automated snow guns ensuring MSLM’s reputation for having the best snow conditions in Ontario remains strong.
+Another $500,000 went towards the installation of 44 new automated snow guns ensuring MSLM’s reputation for having the best snow conditions in Ontario remains strong.

-Another $50,000 was invested in our rental department allowing our customers to learn to ski and snowboard on the most up to date equipment.
+Another $50,000 was invested in our rental department allowing our customers to learn to ski and snowboard on the most up-to-date equipment.

 2016 – It was a winter that started late and ended early.
-Mother Nature refused to co-operate in November and December and MSLM opened January 2nd 2016.
+Mother Nature refused to cooperate in November and December and MSLM opened on January 2nd, 2016.
 It was the latest opening since MSLM invested in its first snowmaking system.
 The summer of 2016 saw 2 engineering audits on our lift system and another Lake Huter improvement with the installation of a clay lining at the bottom of the pond.
-6,000 truck loads of clay helped to prevent leakage and assist MSLM to guarantee the snowmaking reservoir is efficient.
+6,000 truckloads of clay helped to prevent leakage and assist MSLM to guarantee the snowmaking reservoir is efficient.
 MSLM replaced the snowmaking line on Snowbowl and Upper Timberline plus that project saw an upgrade to the pipeline from the Moonstone Pump house.
 7 new TechnoAlpin machines were purchased including 5 x TF10 Fan Guns, 1 x TF40 Fan Gun and 1 x V3 Lance snow guns all installed on the Mount St Louis Peak serviced by the Summit 6 Express.
 MSLM’s commitment to snowmaking resulted in another $400,000 investment.
-MSLM purchased another Pisten Bully 600 Groomer to add to our grooming fleet of 7 and to ensure snow conditions are perfect corduroy for the skiing and snowboarding guest.
+MSLM purchased another Pisten Bully 600 Groomer to add to our grooming fleet of 7 and to ensure snow conditions are perfect corduroy for the skiing and snowboarding guests.

 • $500,000 on snow-making upgrades and automation